 Known to work with all SFTP clients (if you find one that does not work, please tell us!).

-Even if clients disconnect abruptly due to shaky line or whatever the service will stay up.
+Even if clients disconnect abruptly due to shaky line or whatever the service will stay up and transfers can be resumed.

 |SUPPORT ALL PROTOCOLS v1-6|